 - Specific health issues - Many pets are allergic to certain foods, reacting with symptoms ranging from respiratory problems to dermatitis.
 Arthritis, diabetes, kidney failure, and other conditions can be aggravated by the wrong food choices.
 Obese pets are especially vulnerable to chronic health problems.

-Either Loveland veterinarian at Boyd Lake Veterinary Center can help your pet enjoy a lifetime of good nutrition.
+At Boyd Lake Veterinary Center, we can help your pet enjoy a lifetime of good nutrition.
 We can educate you on how to feed your baby, adult, or senior animal.
 Annual wellness exams allow us to check your pet's weight and detect any health conditions that might require special diets.
 Your pet might benefit from a low-calorie diet, a hypoallergenic diet, an anti-inflammatory diet, or special nutritional mixes aimed at supporting other ailments.